When running a Ktor server application, take into account the following specifics:

 In this topic, we'll take a look at these configuration specifics and show you how to run a Ktor application in IntelliJ IDEA and as a packaged application.

-Configuration in code vs HOCON file
+Configuration: code vs configuration file

 Running a Ktor application depends on the way you used to create a server -